crabbedh/RC_ControllerJr/README.md

 use, or for educational use.
 You are not permitted to sell products with this PCB.
 You are not allowed to distribute the gerber files.
 Please link to this repository.

+A component Zip file shows all componenets and images of the assembly.

 Dave Crabbe
 Aug 2024